You might be tempted to catch up with friends, visit the beach or even head down the country but are we allowed?

 Can I go on a date?

-Not in person.
+Yes!
+As long as it's outdoors, the person is within your 5km radius and you stay at least 2 metres apart.
+We suggest sticking to the world of virtual date for now.
 You can still message people/use apps during this time, but it's best to wait until we're allowed to be out in public again to meet new people in person

 Should I wear a face mask in public?